-The procedure of planning the budget for the construction of house comprises of three phases majorly.
-It starts with the establishment of a realistic first estimate which is called the Preliminary Approximate Estimation Process.
+The procedure of planning the budget for the construction of the House in Bangalore comprises three stages majorly.
+First, it starts with establishing a realistic first estimate called the Preliminary Approximate Estimation Process.

-Along with the cash flow plan, the budget planning is required to allocate the expenditure and income to each of the period of the client’s financial year.
-The expenditures that are being allocated should be given at a stated base data level and out turn levels based upon a stated forecast of inflation.
+Along with the cash flow plan, budget planning must allocate the expenditure and income to each Client’s financial year.
+Based on a stated inflation forecast, the assigned expenses should be given at a stated base data level and out turn levels.

-While the ones who think that hiring an Architect is not important should consider factors like local by laws, far, building codes, green design issues, ensuring your dreams are realistic within the budget.
+While the ones who think that hiring Architects are not essential should consider factors like local bylaws, building codes, green design issues, and ensuring your dreams are realistic within the budget.